Great Traditions Are Built One Brick at a Time

 The 1982 Plymouth-to-Provincetown relay was a classic showdown between three New England powerhouses: Central Mass Striders (CMS), Greater Lowell Road Runners (GLRR), and the Boston Athletic Association (BAA).

-At the time, CMS boasted the premier men's open club team in the country.
-That day, they built a commanding lead of several miles over both GLRR and BAA.
 Somewhere in the later miles of the 88-mile race, CMS made a wrong turn due to a missing course marshal, straying miles off course.
 Realizing their mistake, their lead runner was given a ride back to the point of departure.
 Despite the detour, CMS still went on to win.
-GLRR's Will Mason later gave them the fitting nickname: Central Mass Riders.
+GLRR's Will Mason later gave them the fitting nickname: Mass Riders.